HACCLE: Metaprogramming for Secure Multi-Party Computation -- Extended Version

 \section{Compiler}

-HACCLE toolchain uses \emph{lightweight modular staging} (LMS) to support our towers of abstractions.
+The HACCLE toolchain uses LMS~\cite{DBLP:conf/gpce/RompfO10} to support our towers of abstractions.
 Staging is a technique for building extensible, flexible DSLs by providing \emph{code generators} that successively lower higher-level abstractions to lower-level abstractions, and, ultimately, to executable code.
 Importantly, staging allows optimization to be performed at every level of the lowering process.
-Hence, some optimizations can be performed at high levels of abstraction (\eg, optimization on plaintext computations (\secref{sec:optimization}), while other optimizations can be performed at lower levels of abstraction.
+Hence, some optimizations can be performed at high levels of abstraction (\eg, optimization on plaintext computation (see \secref{sec:optimization})), while other optimizations can be performed at lower levels of abstraction.
 As a result, abstraction penalties are minimized.
-Another benefit to staging is that because the translation is written in terms of generators, it is simple to add new abstractions at any given level.
+Another benefit of staging is that because the translation is written in terms of generators, it is simple to add new abstractions at any given level.